downloadplanet/downloadplanet/everything-300944051.md

+# Everything
-# Everything<br />All the games for Windows, Pocket PC, Symbian UIQ and Palm OS.
+All the games for Windows, Pocket PC, Symbian UIQ and Palm OS.
 This includes:

 - Slay, Conquest, Critical Mass, The General, Mother Of All Battles, Firefight, End Of Atlantis, Football-o-saurus